galmiza/stdin2log/README.md

 ### (n)umber

 Maximum number of log files.
-The latest log files are dropped as new log files are created.
+The oldest log files are dropped as new log files are created.

 ### compre(z)ion